 Paint is one of the most affordable ways to improve the look and feel of your home.

-Applying a fresh colour palette in your home’s interior will instantly transform it from drab to fabulous.
+Applying a fresh colour palette to your home’s interior will instantly transform it from drab to fabulous.

 Light colours can also give the impression of more space, which is especially useful in apartments or smaller homes.